 The RBVH team of veterinary medical oncologists diagnose and manage the treatment of cancer patients by providing evaluation and consultation, diagnostic and treatment planning, and a wide variety of both medical and non-medical therapies.
-These therapies may include surgery, radiation therapy, chemotherapy, targeted therapy, immunotherapy, nutritional assessment, and integrative therapy.
+These therapies may include surgery, radiation therapy, chemotherapy, targeted therapy, and nutritional assessment.
 The treatment plans are specific to each patient and range from definitive cancer treatment to pain relief focused treatments.
 This degree of individualized, comprehensive patient care is made possible utilizing the expertise of the wide array of specialists working alongside our medical oncologists on a daily basis.

 Our medical oncologists are dedicated to staying current with novel therapies and the advancement of science through oncology-related research studies.
 Our team is part of the Animal Cancer Institute, a co-operative oncology group, and active members of the Veterinary Cancer Society, ensuring our patients benefit from cutting-edge diagnostics and treatments.

 Radiation therapy is the use of high energy beams of radiation to treat tumors.
 It is used to treat a variety of cancers including tumors of the skin, nose, brain, mouth, bones and gastrointestinal tumors.
 Our radiation oncologist has extensive training and experience using radiation therapy alone to treat tumors, or in combination with chemotherapy or other immunotherapy to induce a greater tumor response.
-We utilize advanced imaging modalities including CT and MRI which help to visualize the tumor and its surrounding anatomy as well as state-of-the-art 3 dimensional treatment planning equipment.
-Patients are treated with a linear accelerator which produces and focuses a beam of radiation precisely where the tumor is located.
+We utilize advanced imaging modalities including CT and MRI to help visualize the tumor and its surrounding anatomy, as well as state-of-the-art 3 dimensional treatment planning equipment.
+Patients are treated with a linear accelerator which focuses a beam of radiation precisely where the tumor is located.

 INTENSITY-MODULATED RADIATION THERAPY (IMRT)